griffinjmbur/griffinjmbur.github.io/_posts/2024-02-23-counting-blogpost.md

 [^fac0]: Note that this works even if we plug it into the formula.
 You might worry about the \\(0!\\) that occurs in the denominator, but note that this is defined to be \\(1\\).
 The reason is simple, but it is sometimes troubling since it forcefully impresses upon us the fact that many mathematical operations appear to be *descriptive* of the real world (e.g., the Greeks could show that squares and cubes of numbers corresponded to the finding of areas and volumes of figures), but only up to a point.
 Beyond that, we have some choice of how to define certain operations; there are sometimes choices that appear almost forced, but it is a choice.
 For example, \\(y^0\\) and \\(y^{-n} \forall n \in \mathbb{N}\\) are defined so that the subtraction rule works for all rational functions, not just \\(\frac{x^n}{x^m}\\) for \\(n>m\\) (where it is a simple consequence of arithmetic); the reason that fractional exponents \\(x^{\frac{p}{q}}\\) are defined to be the \\(q\\)th root of \\(x^p\\) is simply done so that, to pick a simple case, \\((x^{\frac{1}{q}})^q = 1\\), which is the multiplication rule that we *want* to be true becasue it is obvious when we have \\((x^a)^b\\) for \\(a, b \in \mathbb{N}\\).
 One simple case&mdash;pulled from Miklós Bóna's useful book on combinatorics and graph theory&mdash;is that if we have two rooms of people, one with \\(n\\) people and the other with \\(m\\), the total number of ways for everyone in both rooms to stand in a row is of couse \\(n!m!\\); but, if all the people in room two leave and we use a *naive* definition whereby \\(0!=0\\), this then means that the total number of arrangements is \\(0\\) (?!) even though it is clearly \\(n!\\).
 In general, by the way, it is important to distinguish *operators*, which are human devices for reasoning, from *operations* that are very close matches to the operation; the operations can have group traits (e.g. one-dimensional motions are commutative) that are inarguable, but the operators are defined to *match* those.
 Defining the factorial operator for the negatives, by the way, uses a similar logic and leads us to the important gamma function, \\(\Gamma(X)\\).

 Note, by the way, that we could also see the problem a bit more generally in a way that will be useful later.
 Imagine that we simply mark our two captains chairs and put them together with four non-captain chairs.
 Now, we just find all the rearrangements of the team into the six chairs (\\(n!\\)) and deflate our count by the nuisance rearrangements of captains (\\(2!\\)) and non-captains (\\(4!\\)).
 This yields the same answer.
 In fact, the permutation coefficient can even be seen in this light, although we derived it differently above: we *do* care about order within our group of interest, just not in the "out group", so we simply count all orderings of the total (\\(n!\\) and then divide by the spurious permutations of the out-group, \\(k!\\).
+And, finally, you may want to realize that the binomial coefficient doesn't, strictly speaking, *ignore* order, but it instead simply ignores order *up to group membership*: it counts the number of ways that you could have a sequence of classes.
+You might want to keep the simple example in mind of a gym class with boys and girls, as those often line up "boy-girl-boy-girl" for activities.
+If your gym teacher is interested in all of the possible such *class permutations*, even the silliest ones (e.g., \\(10\\) boys, \\(2\\) girls, \\(2\\) boys, \\(10\\) girls, or something), this is what the binomial coefficient counts.

 Finally, note that the limit cases all do what we would expect.
 Logically, \\(\binom{n}{0} = \binom{n}{n} = 1\\) (verify this algebraically) since there is only one way to pick everyone or no one; \\(\binom{n}{1} = \binom{n}{n-1} = n\\) (verify this algebraically) since it is obvious that to pick one person, or everyone but one person (i.e., picking one person whom to leave out), we have \\(n\\) choices.